Atheas/SameStructureStyleDocumenting/readme.md

-Oh and btw, it doesn't work for pycache stuff but ill see what i can do tomorrow

-### For the purpose of creating a documentary
+ ### For the purpose of creating a documention
 ...that's structured the same as your codebase heh

-Also, yeah
+Used on Windows (11), but might work for other OS, also using python3.10